 For example, if your business spends heavily at U.S. gas stations and restaurants, you can use the Business Gold for those purchases but then take advantage of the Ink Business Cash® Credit Card to cover other important purchases.
 It charges no annual fee and offers 5 percent cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each year.

 The Ink Business Cash card also offers 2 percent cash back on the first $25,000 you spend in combined purchases at gas stations and restaurants.
-That makes it a great card to fall back on if you were to exceed the Amex Gold’s spending limit in those areas.
+This makes it a great card to fall back on if you were to exceed the Amex Gold’s spending limit in those areas.

 Another option is to go with a flat-rate credit card.
 If you don’t want to worry about tracking your spending and trying to remember which categories earn the most points, you’ll appreciate how easy it is to earn a flat rate on all purchases.
 The Blue Business® Plus Credit Card from American Express is a great example.
 It carries no annual fee and lets you earn a flat rate of 2X points (on up to $50,000 in purchases each year, then 1X points).
 This makes it a great catch-all card you can use for categories not covered by the Business Gold card.